 I love opening the fridge and having breakfast all ready to go.
 There’s nothing worse than being in a rush on busy mornings and having to think through what you’re going to eat — especially when there’s a newborn in the house. 🥱

-As if that weren’t enough to love, these overnight oats with protein powder are super versatile — eat them hot or cold, easily change the flavor, and swap in different toppings so you never get bored.
+As if that weren’t enough to love, these overnight oats with protein powder are super versatile — eat them hot or cold, easily change the flavor, and swap in your favorite toppings so you never get bored.
 They’re also easy to make nut-free, gluten-free, soy-free, and vegan if needed.

 Whip up a batch on your meal-prep day and reap the benefits all week long!